 Isle of Noss is one of Scotland's Shetland Islands.
 Until 1900 inhabited, today it is a sheep farm (no permanent inhabitants) and since 1955 - a Scottish national nature reserve.
 Noss Island's main settlement (Gungstie) was established on the west coast.
 It was built in the 1670s and currently is used by seasonal wildlife wardens.

-Attractions on Isle of Noss include a visitor centre, Pony Pund created to breed Shetland ponies, Holm of Noss rock and Noup cliff.
-Noss' sandstone cliffs have weathered into horizontal ledges making the best breeding grounds for puffins, gannets, guillemots, black-legged kittiwakes, razorbills, shags, great skuas and fulmars.
-Otters are frequently seen on Isle of Noss.
+Attractions on Noss Island include a visitor centre, Pony Pund (farm for breeding Shetland ponies), the Holm of Noss rock and the Noup cliff.
+The island's sandstone cliffs have weathered into horizontal ledges making the best breeding grounds for seavirds, like puffins, gannets, guillemots, black-legged kittiwakes, razorbills, shags, great skuas, fulmars.

 Highlights: Shetland Island, Bird and seal colonies

 Isle of Noss cruise terminal

 Cruise ships to Noss Island dock (anchor) at Setter - on the eastern coast of Bressay Island.

 The Isle of Noss cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Isle of Noss, Scotland.

 If you lose the Isle of Noss location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.